DIKU-EDU/uldp16/material/unix-like-data-processing.md

 0
 ~~~

 The exit code is now 0!
-This is because the variable `$?` is
+This is because the variable `$?` is overwritten every
-overwritten every time we run a command.
-In this case, it now
-contained the exit code of our first `echo` command, which completed
+time we run a command.
+In this case, it now contained the exit code of our
-succesfully.
-It is often a good idea to save away the value of `$?`
+first `echo` command, which completed succesfully.
+It is often a good idea to
-in some other shell variable, as most commands will overwrite `$?`
+save away the value of `$?` in some other shell variable, as most commands will
-itself.
+overwrite `$?`.

 Typically we are not much concerned with the specific code being
 returned - we only care whether it is 0 (success) or anything else